ploomber/soopervisor/doc/kubernetes.rst

 Technical details
 -----------------

-*This section describes the deailed process of interfacing Ploomber projects with Argo/Kubernetes with a complete example*
+*This section describes the detailed process of interfacing Ploomber projects with Argo/Kubernetes with a complete example*

 ``argo submit`` triggers a workflow by just uploading a YAML file, but it does